 At Rasmussen University, we believe in the power of education to help transform the future of our world.
 Learn more about how we equip educators to start instilling positive behaviors in the early childhood classroom.

 1. Students are taught to look inward

 One of the most important aspects of teaching diverse classrooms is a teacher’s ability to self-evaluate and be aware of biases they may possess.

 “It’s important for us to examine and evaluate our own beliefs,” Muhs says.
 “Students are taught to ask themselves, ‘What do I need to know to make sure my interactions with families are supportive, non-judgmental and inclusive?’”

-There is no such thing as a “cookie cutter” Rasmussen College student.
+There is no such thing as a “cookie cutter” Rasmussen University student.
 The mix of cultural backgrounds and experiences amongst the student body is a definite advantage for discussing and understanding different cultural issues and approaches to education.

 “We have students who are fresh out of high school to grandparents—and a wide variety of cultural backgrounds,” Muhs explains.
 “This provides a wealth of both positive and negative experiences to share with each other.”